 Biodegradability & Compostability

-The Nature of Composting: Composting is best understood as a combination of short periods of thermophilic (high heat) conditions (>45°C or 115F for 3-days to 2 weeks) followed by much longer periods (2 – 6 months) of mesophilic (<45°C or < 115F) behavior.
-Mesophilic degradation is remarkably efficient.
-Ideally, test standards would incorporate both heating levels, yet it has proven too difficult to adjudicate mesophilic and thermophilics methods among laboratories.
-Some European protocols recognize lower temperature or “home type” compost conditions for testing.
+The Nature of Composting: Composting is a process which may contain brief episodes of elevated heat or “thermophilic” conditions (defined as higher than 45°C or > 115F) followed by long periods (2 – 6 months) of moderate-heating or “mesophilic” conditions of ambient temperature up to 45°C. Mesophilic degradation of organic molecules is remarkably efficient as organisms and natural compounds have evolved under such circumstances.
+High temperatures speed reactions and favor chemical hydrolysis.
+Ideally, to match composting, test standards should include and mimic both sets of environments.